 Preparation and a vigilant awaiting for the return of the Lord is a common topic in the readings.
 In the first reading, the prophet Isaiah prays for God’s active presence so that the Jewish community, returned from Babylonian exile, may remain faithful to God.
 In the second reading, St. Paul prays for the reconversion of the Christians in Corinth who have misused their gifts and charisms and remain ill-prepared for Christ’s Second Coming.
 In today’s Gospel, using the short parable of the servants and gate-keeper of an absentee master who could return at any time, Jesus instructs his followers to be alert and watchful while doing their Christian duties with sincerity.
 The gate-keeper and the household servants were expected to be ever-vigilant because their master was sure to return.
-The time of his return was uncertain, as is Christ’s return, but the reward or punishment is sure and certain.
+The time of his return was uncertain, as is Christ’s valium purchase no prescription return, but the reward or punishment is sure and certain.

 During this Advent season, I invite you to make concrete plans to grow spiritually.
 Every morning when we get up, let us pray, “Lord, show me someone today with whom I may share your love, mercy and forgiveness.”
 Saint Theresa of Calcutta once said, “Whatever you do in your family, for your children, for your husband, for your wife, you do for Jesus.”
 This is because goodness or kind acts begin at home, wherever we are.
 Every night when we go to bed, let us ask ourselves, “Where have I found Christ today?”
 The answer will be God’s Advent gift to us that day.
 By being alert and watchful we will receive an extra gift: Christ himself.
 Let us remember the words of St. Thomas Aquinas: “Without God, I can’t.
 Without me, He won’t.”